kmvu/Contact_POC/README.md

 However, due to time constraints, the app was built without the following known features:

 1. App was able to load 10000 contacts.
-However, with that many items, if we use the built-in Search in SwiftUI, along with the current logic, it will filter the result very slow if we attempt to use the app.
-I do have another solution though, which we can read directly from the dataset (JSON file in this case).
+However, with that many items, if we use the built-in Search in SwiftUI, along with the current logic, it will filter the result kind of slow at the moment.
+I do have another solution though, which we can read directly from the dataset (JSON file in this case), and then filter them while reading.
+That way we don't have to load the entire dataset with 10K items, and then filter each time we search for new character.
+We can save the time much more with reading only the desired string and the matching items to display.

-2. App cannot highlight all the items, even though the items were matched correctly.
-Due to limitation in SwiftUI, the current implementation cannot fully highlight all the partial characters in all matched result.
-We will need to have another approach for this, probably using UIKit and port it over.
-But will take some more times.
+2. App cannot highlight all the items (only the first few items were highlighted), even though the items were matched and displayed correctly.
+Due to limitation in SwiftUI, the current implementation cannot fully highlight all the partial characters in all matched results.
+We will need to have another approach for this, probably using UIKit and port it over to SwiftUI.
+But it will take some more time.

 3. The Unit test for SwiftUI View can be fully covered to make it 100% coverage.
-However, will need more time to integrate and implement this.
-For this assignment, I only focused on the business logic as well as the Domain (Contacts features) layer, where it should be fully tested and reusable when needed.
-Since this is more important, I will leave it as is.
+However, I will need more time to integrate and implement this.
+For this assignment, I only focused on the business logics as well as the Domain layer (Contacts features), where it should be fully tested and reusable in the future.
+Since this is more important, I will leave it as-is.